 - The Top Ten Qualities of Jesus According to the Bible, 12/17/2015 – I read all four Gospels writing down the qualities Jesus exhibited in all his actions and how often.
 I then ranked them to get a list of Jesus’ most dominant qualities.
 Inspired by an exercise in Be a Man by Fr.
 Larry Richards.

-This project was the original reason I created this blog.
+This project was the original reason I created this blog but is now discontinued.
 As I started to think about how I needed to change, I came up with several things I wanted to be doing on a regular basis.
 I decided to put them on a website for convenience.
 Then I could easily give people I met the link to explain why I acted the way I did.
 The initial result of the work I did was this “book”, listing out all my ideals.
-Even though it is finished, I still need to update it as my life situation changes.
-Additionally, I post a yearly examination, where I look at how good or bad I did at living up to my ideals.
-I encourage readers to create their own Personal Catechism with the ideals they need to be a saint.
-Feel free to use anything I have written as a starting point.
+It was a great first effort, but over a few years I found God calling me towards different ideals.
+I like many of the ideals here and still follow them, but my focus is now writing down a new set of ideals that will help all people, not just myself, become holy.

 Personal Catechism Book: